sebo-b/TicFocuser-ng/README.md

 Disclaimer:

 All of this has been working fine for me.
-I am neither a professional programmer nor an electrician and cannot tell wether it works in general, or in worst case could cause any damage to you or your equipment.
+I am neither a professional programmer nor an electrician and cannot tell whether it works in general, or in worst case could cause any damage to you or your equipment.
 Using this repository is at your own risk.